ShotaDeguchi/PINN_Torch/README.md

 # PINN_Torch
-This repository implements [PINN](https://doi.org/10.1016/j.jcp.2018.10.045) in [PyTorch](https://pytorch.org/) environment to solve Burgers equation and 1D wave equation.
-[Automatic differentiation](https://arxiv.org/abs/1502.05767), which is a generalization of [back-propagation](https://doi.org/10.1038/323533a0), is utilized to leverage the convenctional neural network architecture's representation power and to satisfy govering equations, initial, and boundary conditions.
+This repository implements [PINN](https://doi.org/10.1016/j.jcp.2018.10.045) in [PyTorch](https://pytorch.org/) environment to solve 1D Burgers' equation.
+[Automatic differentiation](https://arxiv.org/abs/1502.05767), which is a generalization of [back-propagation](https://doi.org/10.1038/323533a0), is utilized to leverage the convenctional (fully-connected / dense) neural network architecture's representation power and to satisfy govering equations, initial, and boundary conditions.

 Please note this repository is not intended to reproduce the results of [PINN_TF2](https://github.com/ShotaDeguchi/PINN_TF2).